leo-guinan/me/Local Liquidity Pools.md

 I. The Manipulation Engine Exposed
 Six months ago, ChatGPT passed the bar exam; last week it wrote a love-letter that fooled your spouse’s inbox filter.
 Today the mask slips: engagement-maximizing algorithms were never “smart tools”—they were high-frequency persuasion machines.
 Their creators optimized for dopamine, not diligence, and the public is noticing.
 Credibility withdrawals have begun, draining the institutional balance sheet faster than any bank run.

 Meanwhile the real economy wheezes under regulatory plaque.
-Compliance consumes more energy than creation, exactly like a heart fibrillating itself to death: “millions of transactions, regulations, and requirements firing simultaneously, consuming massive resources while moving no real value through the system” The Last Complexity - b….
+Compliance consumes more energy than creation, exactly like a heart fibrillating itself to death: “millions of transactions, regulations, and requirements firing simultaneously, consuming massive resources while moving no real value through the system”

 II.
 Complexity’s Liquidity Death Spiral
 Liquidity crises do not stroll—they sprint.
 The documented progression is brutal: